coldshrine/study-notes/books/designing-data-intensive-applications.md

 If the ordering of events across streams is undetermined, the join becomes nondeterministic.

 This issue is known as _slowly changing dimension_ (SCD), often addressed by using a unique identifier for a particular version of the joined record.
 For example, we can turn the system deterministic if every time the tax rate changes, it is given a new identifier, and the invoice includes the identifier for the tax rate at the time of sale.
 But as a consequence makes log compation impossible.

+#### Fault tolerance

+Batch processing frameworks can tolerate faults fairly easy:if a task in a MapReduce job fails, it can simply be started again on another machine, input files are immutable and the output is written to a separate file.